termi/CSS_selector_engine/README.md

-# Super fast css selector engine
+# Super fast css selector engine with CSS4 selector API support

 ## Goal

+- Support CSS3 as well as part of CSS4 selector API
 - Be lightweight
 - Be fastest
 - Be customizable